chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 ---
 title: The Definitive Guide to Python import Statements
-layout: default
+layout: post
 use_code: true
----
+use_toc: true

-I've almost never been able to write correct Python `import` statements on the first go.
+excerpt: I've almost never been able to write correct Python `import` statements on the first go.
 Behavior is inconsistent between Python 2.7 and Python 3.6 (the two versions that I test here), and there is no single method for guaranteeing that imports will always work.
 This post is my dive into how to resolve common importing problems.
 Unless otherwise stated, all examples here work with both Python 2.7 and 3.6.
+---

-# Summary / Key Points
+## Summary / Key Points

 - `import` statements search through the list of paths in `sys.path`
 - `sys.path` always includes the path of the script invoked on the command line and is agnostic to the working directory on the command line.
 - importing a package is conceptually the same as importing that package's `__init__.py` file

-# Basic Definitions
+## Basic Definitions

 - **module**: any `*.py` file.
 Its name is the file name.
 - **built-in module**: a "module" (written in C) that is compiled into the Python interpreter, and therefore does not have a `*.py` file.